USDA-FSA/fsa-design-system/components/level/index.md

 ## Examples

-Sample implementations of `fsa-level` and its available variations, combined with multiple other FPAC Design System components.
+Sample implementations of `fsa-level` and its available variants, combined with multiple other FPAC Design System components.

 ### Media Object